Crocoblock/suggestions/README.md

 To add a new suggestion, please, use this <strong><a href="https://github.com/CrocoBlock/suggestions/issues " rel="nofollow">link</a></strong>.

-Please, before adding a new suggestion, make sure you've visited:
+Before adding a new suggestion, make sure you've visited:
 <ul>
 <li><a href="https://documentation.crocoblock.com/" rel="nofollow">CrocoBlock documentation</a>;</li>
 <li><a href="http://documentation.zemez.io/wordpress/index.php?project=jetelements" rel="nofollow">JetElements documentation</a>;</li>